syncfusion-content/jsp-docs/jsp/Dialog/getting-started.md

 ---
 layout: post
-title: Getting-Started
+title: Getting Started with JSP Dialog Control | Syncfusion
-description: Getting Started
+description: Learn here about getting started with Syncfusion Essential JSP Dialog Control, its elements, and more.
 platform: jsp
 control: dialog
 documentation: ug
 ---

-# Getting Started
+# Getting Started with JSP Dialog

 This section helps you to understand the getting started of the Dialog control with the step-by-step instructions.